Over 1 day

 - Use weatherstripping and door sweeps to seal the moveable parts of windows and doors.

-The second part of weatherization is shoring up your home’s insulation.
-During a home energy assessment, an auditor will check your insulation levels and let you know if they need a boost.
-Adding insulation may be a simple DIY job, depending on where you need it.
+The second part of weatherization is assessing your home’s insulation.
+Adding insulation can be a simple DIY job depending on where you need it.
 In some cases, you may need to rent specialized equipment to blow loose-fill insulation into a hard-to-reach wall cavity.
+Our handy insulation calculator will help you figure out how much insulation you need for your project.

 Replace Your Windows